NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 It is best to avoid images with very low illumination angles as those can result in artifacts in the produced SfS terrain.

-The first step that will happen when this is launched is computing the image exposures.
-That step can be slow and is not parallelizable, so it can be done offline, using the flag ``--compute-exposures-only`` in this tool.
-Then the computed exposures can be passed to the command above via the ``--image-exposures-prefix`` option.

 The option ``--allow-borderline-data`` improves the level of detail close to permanently shadowed areas.
 See :numref:`sfs_borderline`.